jsbin/learn/public/blog/twdtw-6-syncing-pro-accounts.md

-# TWDTW #6 - Bin files, Webhooks, Pro Accounts
+# TWDTW #6 - Bin files, Dropbox, Pro Accounts

 This week we've been doing mostly internal updates to JS Bin, so not much to see.
-I've been working on updating the way in which we create HTML files from bins and the peeps at [Dropbox](http://dropbox.com) have given us beta access to their webhooks, so we're gonna start to experiment with that!
+I've been working on updating the way in which we create HTML files from bins and we're gonna start to experiment with two-way syncing with [Dropbox](http://dropbox.com)

 ## Bin files